Rent vs buy calculator

 The costs of buying a home come with many upsides too of course!
 You can get a sense of ownership and pride.
 You can make the renovations and improvements you want when you own your home.
 Homeownership gives you roots in a community and gives you a place to have a family and create memories.
 Plus, owning a home can also help you build wealth.

 If you want help calculating how much you can afford in a monthly mortgage payment, check out our Mortgage Affordability Calculator.

 Buying a house comes with costs but it also comes with financial benefits.
 When you buy, you build home equity by paying down your principal and when the market value of your home rises.
-There can potentially be tax benefits to owning a home (consult a tax advisor for more information).
+There can potentially be tax benefits to owning a home, like the mortgage interest tax deduction (consult a tax advisor for more information regarding the deductibility of interest and charges).
 And when you sell your home, you may be able to sell it for more money than you paid to buy it.
 That's money you can put in your pocket or use to purchase your next home.

 Our rent vs. buy calculator takes many of these costs and benefits into consideration.
 You'll see it asks for much of the information we just discussed about buying and owning a home.
 It also asks about the monthly cost of rent you might be paying.
 The calculator takes these numbers to create an estimate of whether renting or buying makes more sense.
 Change the numbers in any of the fields and the estimate will update!